Search

 • Do the same with each of the secondary ideas.

-3. Re-read the plan to check the logic of the argument and its completeness (i.e., not to forget anything); complete the research as required.
+3. Reread the plan to check the logic of the argument and its completeness (i.e. do not forget anything); complete the research if necessary.

 4. If necessary, restructure the outline: there are sometimes several ways to build an argument; Don’t hesitate to start again until the argument is solid.